Johnny So

 Biography

-I am currently a third-year Ph.D. candidate advised by Professor Nick Nikiforakis at the PragSec Lab in Stony Brook University.
+I am currently a fourth-year Ph.D. candidate advised by Professor Nick Nikiforakis at the PragSec Lab in Stony Brook University.
 I investigate (the lack of) web integrity in various contexts (e.g., domain names and JavaScript) through large-scale experiments, and subsequently design and evaluate defenses that improve the integrity of the web.

 Interests